 This in floor heating system consists of one thin continuous cable heating element woven into a mat that you install under the tile.
 These heated floors is a project best done when overhauling or changing the floor covering of an existing room or when adding a new room.
-It can be installed as supplemental heat to take the chill out of the floor or as space heat to warm the entire bathroom.
-It’s also a great project for warming entryway and kitchen floors.
+Heated flooring can be installed as supplemental heat to take the chill out of the floor or as space heat to warm the entire bathroom.
+Heated flooring is also a great project for warming entryway and kitchen floors.

 - It’s easy to install.
 You embed a cable-laced mat in the mortar when you lay the tile.
 If you’re not comfortable with the wiring portion, hire an electrician.

 - It’s safe.
 Once the in floor heating system is installed, it’s nearly impossible to damage.
 The GFCI-protected thermostat instantly cuts power in the event of a short or other problem.

 - It’s inexpensive to operate.
 At 12 watts per square foot, our 30-sq.-ft. mat drew 360 watts of power— about the equivalent of an electric blanket or large TV.

 - It takes up zero space.
 Got a big, clunky radiator?
 Remove it and gain valuable square footage by installing this stuff.

 - It’s versatile.
 If your existing furnace or boiler doesn’t have enough oomph to heat a newly remodeled or added space, an in floor heating system can do the job.